herbps10/TargetedMSM.jl/README.md

 # TargetedMSM.jl

-`TargetedMSM.jl` is a Julia package that implements the targeted Marginal Structural Model (MSM) estimators described in Susmann & Chambaz (2022).
+`TargetedMSM.jl` is a Julia package that implements the targeted Marginal Structural Model (MSM) estimators described in Susmann & Chambaz (2022, forthcoming).

 Note that this is research software.
 The API and implementation is subject to change.